gofeuer/l402/README.md

 ### An implementation of `l402.AccessAuthority`

-The L402 Proxy Middleware uses the access authority to determine if a request should be proxied.
+The L402 middleware uses the access authority to determine if a request should be proxied.

 ```go
 type YourAccessAuthority struct {